jrwest/learn_you_a_scalaz/intro.md

 	scala> (none : Option[Int]) map { _ + 1 }
 	res3: Option[Int] = None

 You may have noticed I'm using lowercase versions of `Some` and `None`.
 This is something Scalaz gives us.
 The problem with using `Some` and `None` is they return instances of that type.
 Sometimes this can mess with the Scala compiler and implicits when it expects an `Option[A]`.
-Instead `some` and `none`, the lower-case alternatives are defined with a the more general result type `Option[A]`.
+Instead `some` and `none`, the lower-case alternatives are defined with the more general result type `Option[A]`.

 	def some[A](a: A): Option[A] = Some(a)
 	def none[A]: Option[A] = None